-Blood thinning medications should not be taken until the following day.
-However, it is important to take your regular medication before and immediately after the procedure.
+Blood-thinning medications should not be taken until the following day.
+However, take your regular medication before and immediately after the procedure.

 Patients may return to their regular activities on the day after the procedure.
 If the pain is improved, exercise and activities should be performed in moderation.
 Activities should be increased gradually and not suddenly over the next one to four weeks.

 If the diagnostic facet joint injections decrease pain by at least 70%, radiofrequency neurotomy of the sensory pain nerves that supply the facet joints is recommended.
 This procedure is also known as radiofrequency ablation or radiofrequency rhizotomy.

 Although complications are uncommon, they can occur.
 They include